arogi/circuit-web/README.md

 *Shutting Down*

 1. You will need the name of the docker container to shut everything down.
-To find this, type: `docker ps -a`.
+To find this, In your Terminal shell, type: `docker ps -a`.
 Take note of the name; it will be something like *silly_tonsils*

 2. Type: `docker stop container_name` to stop docker.
 Note: You can restart again if you like with `docker start docker_name`

 3. To remove the container, type: `docker rm container_name`

 4. To remove the image, type: `docker rmi arogi/circuit`

+*Limits*

+* None, actually.
+Via Docker, the whole thing is running on your hardware, so you can add as many points as you can stand.